jomazu/academic-jomazu-blog/content/tutorials/javascript-fundamentals/js03b-objects.md

 <br>
 ## Requirements
-Methods needed for building a `TODO` application:
+The requirements for this chapter:

 - It should **STORE** the todos array on an object

 *Place the following methods on an object that represents a Todo list*
-This helps to organize our code and ensure that everthing related to a Todo list is on a Todo list object.

 - It should have a **displayTodos** method
 - It should have an **addTodo** method
 - It should have a **changeTodo** method
 - It should have a **deleteTodo** method

+This helps to organize our code and ensure that everthing related to a Todo list is on a Todo list object.

 <br>
 ## STORE